Swedish Glögg: Hot spiced mulled wine, is the ultimate festive warming holiday drink!

 - Orange peel

-- Make the spice pouch To crack open the cardamom pods place the flat side of a wide knife on top of a pod and hit the top flat of the knife with the heel of your hand.
+- To make the spice pouch, crack open the cardamom pods place the flat side of a wide knife on top of a pod and hit the top flat of the knife with the heel of your hand.
 Remove the little black seeds.
 Wrap the cardamom seeds, cinnamon sticks and cloves in cheese cloth and tie tightly with twine.

-- Mull the Wine and Spirits: In a large pot combine the wine, port, brandy, spice pouch, sugar and the peel of one orange.
+- In a large pot combine the wine, port, brandy, spice pouch, sugar and the peel of one orange.
 Heat gently, on low, for at least 20 minutes – the longer it steeps, the better.
 However never allow it to boil or the alcohol will burn off.